balexandermunoz/st-input-slider/README.md

   - `disableUnderline` (bool): If `True`, the underline of the input box is disabled.
 The default is `False`.
   - `labelPosition` (str): The position of the label.
 Can be `"top"` or `"left"`.
 The default is `"top"`.
   - `labelFontSize` (float): The font size of the label.
 The default is `14`.
+  - `endAdornment` (str): Default None.
+The text at the end of the input box.
 - `key` (str or None): An optional key that uniquely identifies this component.
 If this is `None`, and the component's arguments are changed, the component will be re-mounted in the Streamlit frontend and lose its current state.

 ### Function Returns